 However, if you suffer from intrinsic stains, then teeth whitening isn’t suitable for you.
 In that case, professional teeth whitening may brighten your smile a little, but your teeth will still appear discolored.
 If that’s the case, you should opt for other procedures like dental veneers.
 You should consult your dentist to discuss your best options.

-Best Teeth Whitening Procedures
+One of the Best Teeth Whitening Procedures

 Your teeth whitening procedure begins with your dental consultation.
 During your first visit, the dentist will photograph your teeth and take an accurate shade test so they can monitor the progress.
 They’ll also determine what type of stains you have and what’s the root cause of your stains — whether it’s the quality of the enamel, surface stains, or intrinsic stains.
-This will allow them to determine what’s the best treatment procedure for you.
+This will allow them to determine what’s one of the best treatment procedure for you.

 Once they’ve discussed your options, the dentist will clean your mouth and remove all bacteria.
 Following, that they’ll proceed with the teeth whitening procedure, be it vital whitening, non-vital whitening, or home teeth whitening.